qyliu-hkust/qyliu-hkust.github.io/_pages/about.md

 Biography
 ======
 I obtained my Ph.D. degree in Computer Science from the Hong Kong University of Science and Technology.
 Before that, I received my B.S. degree in Computer Science from UESTC.
+My expectation is to do something minor but useful.

 CV: [English](https://qyliu-hkust.github.io/images/cv_lqy.pdf) [中文](https://qyliu-hkust.github.io/images/cv_lqy_cn.pdf)